top of page

 Across Rukinga Ranch our research group has selected and monitored over 120 trees in six different areas of the ranch for elephant activity.
 We noted over a 75% increase in rates and type of foraging.
 Our analysis is underway to determine if changes in this type of foraging could be an indicator of crop raiding rate changes and how the foraging varies in relation to water hole ephemerality.

 Kenya and many other countries along the equator are struggling to combat the effects of climate change.
 With decades of poor soil practices, scarce availability of irrigation methods, and increasing droughts, Kenyan farmers are facing difficult times.
-Add in wildlife crop raiding and other pests, and farming seems like a difficult career choice.
-However, climate smart agricultural methods exist that can help farmers make the most of rain water and use techniques that can increase crop yields and improve livelihoods.
+Add in wildlife crop foraging and other pests, and farming seems like a difficult career choice.
+However, climate smart agricultural methods exist that can help farmers make the most of rain water and techniques that can increase crop yields and improve livelihoods.
 In conjunction with Dr. Urbanus Mutwiwa, agricultural expert at Jomo Kenyatta University of Agriculture and Technology, our research team has created experimental plots that look at several different CSA techniques.
 Experimental plots in zai pits (picture above) have thrived compared to controls, and we have also experimented with various different crop types and water catchment techniques.
 We look forward to expanding this work and creating instructional workshops to bring new CSA techniques to local farmers.